 b.
-Now that you are simultaneously editing the document with your partner, double-click the shell feature to edit it.
-When this happens, your partner can actually see you editing the feature, as it highlights with your icon.
-Their screen should look like this:
+Now that we are simultaneously editing the document, let's have your manufacturer show us what they want to do to the shell feature.
+First, have them double-click the feature to edit it.
+When this happens, we can actually see them editing the feature, as it highlights with their icon on your screen: